 Reach Out to Our Firm for Trusted Legal Help

-Injured in a car accident?
-A licensed vehicle accident attorney in Grand Rapids is ready to help review your claim and discuss your available options.
-Our firm has decades of experience representing accident victims and has been able to recover millions of dollars in compensation on our clients’ behalf.
+Were you injured in a car accident?
+A licensed vehicle accident attorney in Grand Rapids is ready to review your claim and discuss your available options.
+The legal team at Jay Trucks & Associates has decades of experience representing accident victims and has been able to recover millions of dollars in compensation on our clients’ behalf.

-The initial consultation that we offer is 100 percent free without any legal obligation involved.
-There are no upfront fees to take a case and no fees while we work a case.
+Our initial consultation is 100 percent free without any legal obligation involved.
+There are no upfront fees to take a case, and we charge no fees while working on a case.
 We only get paid if you get paid.

 Call 989-244-0356 for a Free Case Review.